IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 The transformation rules language is line-oriented, and each line has a comma-separated value (CSV) syntax.
 This allows the transformation rules to be edited as a spreadsheet, as long as it is saved in CSV format.
 Editing this way eliminates the need to enter field separators (commas), and automatically aligns field mappings horizontally, which makes them easier to read.

+#### Comments and Ignored Lines

+The following lines are ignored by ETL processing:

+* Comment lines - lines where the first (non-space) character is a #
+* Blank lines
+* Lines with _all_ blank fields (i.e., only commas, or commas and spaces)

 #### TABLE Statements